jdtsmith/SplitView/markdown/SplitView.md

 # [docs](index.md) » SplitView
 ---

 *Open two windows side by side in Full Screen SplitView.*  Select by name and/or using a searchable popup display.
 Also provides focus toggling between splitview "halves" and ability to close a fullscreen or split desktop by keyboard.
+Requires MacOS>=10.15
 Important points:
 * `SplitView` relies on the undocumented `spaces` API, and the separate accessibility ui `axuielement`; which _must_ both be installed for it to work; see https://github.com/asmagill/hs._asm.undocumented.spaces and https://github.com/asmagill/hs._asm.axuielement/,
 * This tool works by _simulating_ the split-view user interface: a long green-button click followed by a 2nd window click.
 This requires some time delays to work reliably.
 If it is unreliable for you, trying increasing these (see `delay*` variables in the reference below).